bensoer/ghost-storage-adapter-cachable-s3/README.md

-# ghost-cache-adapter-redis
+# ghost-cache-adapter-cachable-s3
-A redis caching adapter for Ghost
+An S3 Storage Adapter for Ghost with built in Local or Redis Caching

 WARNING: Still under heavy development.
 Wait until release is made before using